shiveeg1/ML_Tinkers/tipNtricks.md

 ```
 *Parameters of Decision Tree Classifiers*

 **min_samples_split** : the min number of samples that should be present in the node to allow further splitting.
 Used to prevent overfitting of the data.
                     Therefore, for eg, with a min_samples_split = 2 you can't split a node with only 1 sample left.
 The                         default values is 2.
+Generally low min_samples_split values lead to over-fitting.
+So high values like 50 or so would be better than 2.

+**Entropy** : comtrols how a DT decides where to split the data.
+It's a measure of impurity in a bunch of data samples.
+Basically while making a DT you are trying to find variables that devide the data into subsets which are as pure as possible.

+Entropy - summation of ( -pi . log base2 (pi)) where pi are the data points belonging to a differnt class in that subset.
+For eg, if all the data points in a subset belong to the same class then the purity is max and entropy is 0.
+On the other hand if we have 2 class labels and the data points are evenly split between the two classes then the entropy is max = 1

+**Calculation of Entropy example**
+lets day a node has 4 data points |SSFF|
+total points T = 4
+S points = 2
+F points = 2
+so, ps = 2/4 = 0.5
+&   pf = 2/4 = 0.5

+and entropy is
+-ps.log2(ps) - pf.log(pf)

+-0.5*-1 -0.5*-1 = 1

+So we get a data set where there are 2 classes and the data points are evenly split between the two so the entropy is max.

+**Information Gain**
+IG = entropy(parent) - [ weighted avg ] .entropy (children)

+DT will try to maximize the information gain.
+Clearly if the children nodes have aentropy 1 and the information gain is going to be 0.
+That parent node is clearly **not** the place where you want to start splitting your decision boundary.